wmjordan/Codist/README.md

   To quickly get started with advanced syntax highlight, open a C# project, then click the _Customize Codist Syntax Highlighting_ command under the _Tools_ menu.

-  A window will pop up, click the **Light theme** or **Dark theme** button at the left side of the dialog and see changes in effect.
+  A window will pop up, click buttons at the left side of the dialog under the **Predefined themes** and see changes in effect.
+From version 5.11 on, there is a new theme named **Pale** for your choice.
+The styles on the right of the dialog immediately lists effects of corresponding syntax elements.
 Don't forget to click the *OK* button to confirm the changes.

   ![Load Theme](doc/syntax-highlight-customization-window.png)